carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 out of our csv's, because they are the main tool for manipulating data in Pandas.

-Now that we have flatenned our data and made a csv, we can see how many tweets we harvested from Jules's timeline using `wc`.
+Now that we have flattened our data and made a csv, we can see how many tweets we harvested from Jules's timeline using `wc`.

 We can cut this down to just